TheSatoshiChiba/DD.Collections.Generic.CircularBuffer/README.md

 # DD.Collections.Generic.CircularBuffer

-This is a single-file implementation of a generic fixed-size [Circular Buffer](https://en.wikipedia.org/wiki/Circular_buffer) data structure for the .NET Standard 1.6.
+This is a single-file implementation of a generic fixed-size [Circular Buffer](https://en.wikipedia.org/wiki/Circular_buffer) data structure for the .NET Standard 1.6 and C# 7.2.

 The implementation itself is located within a single *cs* [file](SharedCode/CircularBuffer.cs) for easy inclusion in your projects.